EV Beginner’s Guide (2023)

 Many owners (but not all) become more intentional about how they drive.
 There is something about plugging in at home that can make you aware of how much energy you are using.

 What is the cheapest electric car in New Zealand?

 Batteries are expensive to produce.

 For years it was believed that only price parity with similar combustion cars would allow consumers to adopt electrics.

-However, it’s not always easy to draw a direct comparison between an EV and a combustion car.
+However, it’s not always easy to directly compare an EV and a combustion car.
 Newer models are unique cars from the ground up.